Investment Office · · 19 min read

 Part 9 of The Founder's Guide to AI-Enabled Roll-Ups

-The deal had been in motion for four months.
-Rachel had answered every diligence question, produced every document, and sat through meetings that consumed what felt like half her waking hours.
-Her 18-person bookkeeping and advisory firm was weeks from closing with a PE-backed AI roll-up platform.
-The multiple was reasonable.
-The integration plan seemed solid.
-Everyone on her team was preparing for the transition.
+This pattern plays out repeatedly in professional services M&A. A founder spends four months deep in diligence — answering every question, producing every document, sitting through meetings that consume half her waking hours.
+The firm is weeks from closing with a PE-backed AI roll-up platform.
+The multiple is reasonable.
+The integration plan seems solid.
+The whole team is preparing for the transition.

-Then, three weeks before closing, the buyer came back with revised terms.
+Then, three weeks before closing, the buyer comes back with revised terms.

-The purchase price dropped by 15%.
-The earnout targets shifted from revenue retention to EBITDA growth—a metric Rachel had far less control over post-acquisition.
-The technology deployment timeline, previously guaranteed in writing, became "subject to platform priorities."
-The buyer's explanation was brief: "Market conditions have changed.
+The purchase price drops by 15%.
+The earnout targets shift from revenue retention to EBITDA growth — a metric the founder has far less control over post-acquisition.
+The technology deployment timeline, previously guaranteed in writing, becomes "subject to platform priorities."
+The buyer's explanation is brief: "Market conditions have changed.
 This is our final offer."

-Rachel had two choices.
-Accept terms significantly worse than what she'd agreed to, or walk away from four months of work, $80,000 in legal fees, and the emotional commitment she'd made to herself and her team about what came next.
+Two choices.
+Accept terms significantly worse than what was agreed, or walk away from four months of work, $80,000 in legal fees, and the emotional commitment made to a team about what comes next.

-Her story illustrates something most founders learn too late: the ability to walk away isn't just leverage in negotiation.
+That ability — the willingness to walk away — isn't just leverage in negotiation.
 Sometimes it's the only path to a good outcome.

 Key Takeaways